Proverbs 19:19

 Unchecked anger traps a person in a cycle of repeated consequences.

-19 A hot-tempered man must pay the penalty, for if you rescue him, you must do it again.
+19 A man of great anger must pay the penalty; if you rescue him, you will have to do so again.

 Unchecked anger traps a person in a cycle of repeated consequences.